 To my surprise, most of the seeds germinated and then, after further review of my notes, I transferred them to bigger pots.
 Lo and behold, they grew into seedlings like the ones that I would see in the nurseries.
 Did that success infuse me with confidence so that I fearlessly planted my entire garden and basked in the glory of my yields?

 At every turning point during that first growing season, I was wrought with uncertainty and self-doubt, second-guessing my decisions, my planting scheme, and the vegetables that I had chosen to grow.
 I would be lying if some of those same feelings don’t come up for me still, when I’m trying new seed varieties or new techniques.
 The feelings are just more muted by the years of experience that have convinced me of a couple truths:

 So, for the daunted gardeners out there, here is some advice to get you started.
 I’m not going to share the nuts and bolts of gardening with you.
-For that sort of information, you can take one of my workshops, go to my previous videos, or download My 5 Gardening Tips here.
+For that sort of information, you can take my Starter Garden Workshop, or go to my other videos.
 Rather, this is the advice to break through the mental blocks that keep you from beginning in the first place.

 Intentionally carve out space in your life for gardening.
 Like anything meaningful in life, gardening takes commitment and dedication.
 I am not going to be the person that tells you that vegetable gardening can be done in 15 minutes/week.
 Nor am I saying that it is going to take you two hours/day.
 Instead, if it’s important enough, I’m going to ask you to shift something in your life to allow yourself the time to garden.
 The payback, I feel, far outweighs any sort of sacrifice you think you are making.
 Remember that your schedule will never magically open up.
 If you don’t plan for it, it will likely not happen.